ifnesi/pydatagen/readme.md

   --iterations ITERATIONS
-                        Number of messages to be sent --interval INTERVAL   Max interval between messages (in milliseconds) --silent              Do not display results on screen (not applicable in dry run mode)
+                        Number of messages to be sent --interval INTERVAL   Max interval between messages (in milliseconds) --silent              Do not display results on screen (not applicable in dry-run mode)
   </span>
 <span style="color:red">Pending auth to Confluent Cloud (SASL_SSL)</span>
 </pre>